samartzidis/magicstick.io/README.md

 - MagicStick is a microcontroller-based device.
 It **works immediately** as soon as it is powered on.
 This allows you to use the keyboard as early as at the PC boot process, e.g. for accessing the BIOS/UEFI menus.
 Also since there is no Operating System driver required, the keyboard just works correctly in BIOS/UEFI mode.
 - MagicStick is **programmable** so that you can reposition almost all keys as you like.
 - MagicStick supports an OS **battery level indicator** in both wired and wireless connection modes in both **Windows** and **Linux**.
 Ubuntu Linux natively supports a battery-level indicator whereas for Windows you can use the MagicStickUI utility.
 - MagicStick is built with **security** in mind.
-It is locked down to standard keyboard HID IO operations on the side that connects to the PC.
+It is locked down to standard keyboard HID API on the side that connects to the PC.
 The Bluetooth connection uses a licensed [BlueKitchen](https://bluekitchen-gmbh.com/) Bluetooth stack with Level 2 security enabled (wireless encryption).
+Additionally, Bluetooth can be disabled if needed.
 - In contrast to other similar solutions (e.g. MagicUtilities), MagicStick has **no subscription fees** or any connected device restrictions.
 You own the device, and you can connect it to **as many keyboards or computers** as you like.
 - **PC sleep/wake-up** is supported and works **in both wired and Bluetooth** connection modes.
 - **Firmware updates**.
 Any future improvements, such as support for new keyboard models or the A2449 fingerprint sensor are easy and provided for free.